ShanEllis/website_Ellis/content/about.md

 I love **analyzing data carefully** and **teaching others** how to do the same!
 I'm always happy to talk about teaching, data science, all things R and Python, pedagogy, and genetics.

-When I'm not busy analyzing data, cursing myself for a bug in my code, or teaching others how to do the same, I am always down to chat about beach volleyball, books, baking, biking, and great podcasts.
+When I'm not busy analyzing data, cursing myself for a bug in my code, or teaching others how to do the same, I am always down to chat about my adorable child, beach volleyball, books, baking, biking, and great podcasts.

 ---